sidelkin1/multitank-matbal-tutorial/README.md

 *Read this in other languages: [English](README.md), [Русский](README.ru.md)*

-Designed to better understand the structure and the implementation of the [MultiTankMaterialBalance] package (https://github.com/sidelkin1/MultiTankMaterialBalance.jl).
+Designed to better understand the structure and the implementation of the [MultiTankMaterialBalance](https://github.com/sidelkin1/MultiTankMaterialBalance.jl) package.

 ## Quick installation